B-enCh/Cybersecurity2021/README.md

 - Update the filebeat-playbook.yml file to include `curl -L -O https://artifacts.elastic.co/downloads/beats/metricbeat/metricbeat-7.6.1-amd64.deb`
 - Run the playbook, and navigate to **_http://[VM-PUBLIC-IP]:5601/app/kibana#/home/tutorial/dockerMetrics_** > Click **Check data** at Step5  to check that the installation worked as expected

-_Answer the following questions to fill in the blanks:_
 _Which file is the playbook?
 Where do you copy it?_
 - FileBeat : [filebeat-playbook.yml](https://github.com/B-enCh/Cybersecurity2021/blob/main/Ansible/playbooks/filebeat-playbook.yml); Copy to `/etc/filebeat/filebeat.yml`
 - MetricBeat : [metricbeat-playbook.yml](https://github.com/B-enCh/Cybersecurity2021/blob/main/Ansible/playbooks/metricbeat-playbook.yml); Copy to `/etc/metricbeat/metricbeat.yml`